YooSunYoung/yoosunyoung.github.io/_posts/2021-01-19-how-to-docker-2.md

 author: Sunyoung Yoo
 date: 2021-01-19
 ---

-<h1 id="how-to-use-docker-in-pycharm---2---python-interpreter">How to use Docker in Pycharm - 2 - Python Interpreter</h1>
 <p>After making a docker server and docker container with the image you want to use, there is one more thing you should set up in order to use Pycharm debugger, interpreter and auto-completion.</p>
 <blockquote>
 <p>OS: Linux, Debian, Ubuntu 16.04</p>